 What it is: Coal tar is one of the oldest treatments for psoriasis.

-How it works: Coal tar shampoos, creams, and lotions slow the growth of skin cells.
+How it works: Coal tar shampoos, creams, and lotions, gels, ointments, and solutions slow the growth of skin cells.
 They also reduce scaling, itching, and swelling.
 The Goeckerman treatment, once widely used, combines coal tar with light therapy.
 It has fallen out of favor due to its inconvenience.

 Side effects include skin irritation and sensitivity to sunlight.
-Coal tar can also cause strong odor and staining of clothing, bed linens, or hair.
+Coal tar can also cause strong odor and staining of clothing, bed linens, and hair.